ingcoder/dock-prep/README.md

 3️⃣ **Download pdb** from the Protein Data Bank.

 4️⃣ **Upload pdb** file to colab.
 Click the folder icon in the sidebar, then the ⬆️ upload button.
-The project folder in colab is called content/.
+It will upload the file to your working directory called content/.
 <img width="200" alt="Image" src="https://github.com/user-attachments/assets/4dc662f8-f628-4538-b801-842456a3bdfa" />

-5️⃣ **Run dock-prep** replace the name of the pdb file with your filename and run the cell containing dock-prep --file_input content/1abc.pdb --verbose --skip_molprobity.
+5️⃣ **Run dock-prep** replace the name of the pdb file with your filename and run the cell containing dock-prep --file_input 1abc.pdb --verbose --skip_molprobity.
 Replace filename with your filename.

 6️⃣ **Check results** in the automatically created **results/** folder inside the content/ directory.